Jimmy Gomez: Abortion

-Gomez has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for his abortion-related voting record.
+Gomez has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-related voting record.
 Gomez opposed the overturning of Roe v.
 Wade.

 Climate and environment

-Gomez received a lifetime score of 98% from the League of Conservation Voters based on 2017-2021 annual scores.
+Gomez received a lifetime score of 98% from the League of Conservation Voters based on 2017–2021 annual scores.
 He has expressed support for a Green New Deal.

 Human and civil rights

 Gomez received a score of 100 from the Human Rights Campaign for both the 115th and 116th Congresses.
 The American Civil Liberties Union gave him scores of 95% and 83% for the 115th and 116th Congresses, respectively.

+Fiscal Responsibility Act of 2023

+Gomez was among 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Israel–Palestine

+Gomez voted to support Israel following the October 7 attacks but called for a permanent ceasefire by November 2023.
+Following Israeli Prime Minister Benjamin Netanyahu's address to Congress in July 2024, Gomez called for Netanyahu to resign, saying Netanyahu's "approach to this war and his rejection of a two-state solution has led to unimaginable pain in the region, failed to keep his own people secure and made us all less safe."